 Make sure you assign an Intune license to the account that you use to sign in to your tenant.
-Otherwise, sign in fails with the error message "User not recognized".
+Otherwise, sign in fails with the error message An unanticipated error occurred.

 You may not need to purchase and assign individual Intune or EMS licenses to your users.
 For more information, see the Product and licensing FAQ.